-For University student mentors, the daylong training program includes an overview of Charlottesville’s racial history, exercises to build self-awareness and communication skills, and fundamental techniques in art education.
-It's a great opportunity for students to gain experience working with children, broaden horizons, and give back to the community.
+For University student mentors, the daylong training program includes an overview of Charlottesville’s history, exercises to build self-awareness and communication skills, and fundamental techniques in art education.
+Early Visions offers a fun social and creative break from academics, as well as an opportunity for students to gain practical experience working with children and contribute to their community.

 If you are a UVA student interested in becoming an Early Visions mentor, apply here.

-If your child attends the Cherry Avenue or Southwood Boys & Girls Club, inquire with their Club leaders.
+If your child attends the Albemarle Campus Club, Cherry Avenue, or Southwood Boys & Girls Club, inquire with their Club leaders.